 Our experienced house parents get to know all of our residential students really well and they benefit from a very special home-like setting.
 Our less formal environment also lends itself to making life long friends so students will go home knowing that their Frensham experience will continue well into the future.

-Hamilton House is home to our youngest boarders with flexi-boarding, full and weekly boarding available for all.
+Hamilton House is home to our Years 7 to 10 boarders with flexi-boarding, full and weekly boarding available for all.
 Students and residential staff live, study, socialise and relax together in what feels far more like a family home than a boarding house.

-Coeducational, in keeping with our ethos and like all our boarding houses, boys and girls have bedrooms on separate floors.
+Coeducational, in keeping with our ethos, boys and girls have bedrooms on separate floors.
 But they share common areas for a wide variety of boarding activities - movie and games nights, cookery, yoga and more - not to mention coming together each evening to get their prep done.

 Boarding life begins when the school day ends.
 It obviously can’t be fun and games all the time, but evenings and weekends are all about striking the right balance between structured activities, homework and relaxation.
 Working around prep time and quiet time, evenings and weekends can see boarders really taking advantage of the school site and its facilities.